mgaudin/Hy2roresO/docs/user-docs/getting_started.rst

 This page will explain you how to get up and running with **Hy2roresO**.

-If you already have installdd the plugin, skip ahead to :ref:`presentation`.
+If you already have installdd the plugin, skip ahead to `the user guide of the plugin`_.

+.. _the user guide of the plugin: how_to

 A quick introduction
 --------------------